LukeShortCloud/rootpages/markdown/openstack.md

 ## Installation - PackStack

-Supported operating systems: RHEL 7
+Supported operating system: RHEL 7

 PackStack (sometimes refered to as RDO) provides a simple all-in-one development.
 Thisis aimed towards developers needing to test new features with the latest code.